antebrl/travel-link/README.md

 ## Getting started

+Some files contain hardcoded information of the repository and namespace of the app.
+Hence, to make everything work properly, you need to adapt some files and links.
+However, the pipeline should work at it is, just the links will not work.
+And if you go to your pages the embedded iframe shows the app of my repository.
+To be able to perform the following adaptions, you first need a successful pipeline.

+1. find the url of the gitlab pages of your repository: go to deploy --> pages --> access pages.
+Make sure the checkbox with _Use unique domain_ is checked and saved.

+2. adapt the relative path of your web app in the file .gitlab-ci.yml line 47 replace _/learning-flutter/app/_ by your relative path.

+   - e.g. if your pages url looks like https://utrapp.gitlab.io/weather/ you will replace it by _/weather/app/_
+   - e.g. if your pages url looks like https://hci-lab-stud-base-hci-trapp-b7d28e4b4e3781a4348b8736851ad75af0d.h-da.io/ you will replace it by _/app/_

+3. adapt all links (search & replace in all files)

+   - replace https://utrapp.gitlab.io/learning-flutter/ by your pages url
+   - replace https://gitlab.com/utrapp/learning-flutter by the url of your repository

+4. namespace of your app: (search&replace in all files com.example.ri_go_demo with a real namespace related to the web url of your company, e.g. de.hda.fbi.hci.trapp.demo)

 - work on the dev branch (no pipeline) for untested small commits, ...
 - work on the main branch to publish your work (full pipeline)
-- adapt the following files to your needs and to your repository
-  - namespace android app (search&replace in all files ...trapp... with your URL)
-  - HREF in web build in gitlab ci l 44 adapt to your project
-  - links
-    - replace https://utrapp.gitlab.io/learning-flutter/ by your pages (go to settings, ...)
-    - replace https://utrapp.gitlab.io/learning-flutter/ by your project URL
 - start coding in the folder src
 - start filling the pages in the folder docs
-- replace default namespace com.example. with your namespace (android, ...), e.g.
 - use riverpod generate to automatically update generated files on changes

 ```